Inventory Tracking

 How to find the items you're looking for

-When you open the Inventory page, you will see a list of all items available in your organization.
+When you open the Inventory page, you will see a list of all items available in your organisation.
 You can narrow down this list to find exactly what you need.

 Searching: Use the search bar at the top of the page to look up items by name, SKU number, or description.
 Results appear instantly as you type.